SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 Once that bar is bent you just pull the zip ties loose.

 Tighten and Break

-The most popular method is to tighten and break these zip ties.
-You can do this using the method where you tighten the ties as much as possible and then you raise your arms over your head and thrust your pelvis into the zip tie as you bring your arms down.
+The most popular method to escape zip ties is to tighten and break them using force multiplication.
+You can do this using the method where you tighten the ties as much as possible, raise your arms over your head and thrust your pelvis into the zip tie as you bring your arms down.

 Be careful not to hit yourself in the groin or that is going to put you out of commission.

 You could also sport some Kevlar laces in your shoes and you can use these like a saw that can easily cut through these zip ties if you can make them taut and saw them back and forth.
 This is a very useful little tool to have around.

 A great place to anchor those laces is to tie two loops in them and attach them to the top of your shoes.
 Then you have a nice taut line to quickly saw through the restraints.

 Bonus: Root Cellar That Can Be Used as a Bunker

 Do you remember the old root cellars our great-grandparents used to have?
 In fact, they probably built it themselves, right in their back yard.

 If you want to learn how to build a backyard bunker like your grandparents had, without breaking the bank, then you need Easy Cellar.